 For larger economies, glocalization delivers mixed results.
 Because glocalization makes the larger companies compete more effectively, the quality of competition should go higher and the prices should go down.
 Also, more goods would be available in the market.
 However, the opposite happens since larger companies have immediate access to budgets for glocalization.
 They can bring the prices down but they also take a bigger slice of the market, which can hurt the local and smaller businesses because the production costs of larger corporations are smaller.
 This can reduce the competition, which can drive prices higher eventually.

 Meeting of local and global forces

-Glocalization occurs simultaneously as tendencies that make things universal and particular, which affects the economic, political and social systems.
+Glocalization occurs simultaneously as tendencies that make things universal and particular, which affects the economic, political, and social systems.
 It shows that the increasing importance of global and continental levels occurs together with the increasing prominence of regional and local levels.

-Glocalization encourages innovation and diversity and the development of hybrids especially in areas where immigrants and native residents need to adapt to each other, while the new arrivals have to maintain connection with families they left behind.
+Glocalization encourages innovation and diversity and the development of hybrids especially in areas where immigrants and native residents need to adapt to each other, while the new arrivals have to maintain connections with families they left behind.

 Image Copyright: ake1150 / 123RF Stock Photo